LizzyMcCalder/lizzymccalder.github.io/_posts/2017-06-27-First-Thoughts.md

 # First Thoughts

 I have a rough sketch of my Lizzymccalder website.
-For now, I have different projects in mind.
+For now, I have 3 projects in mind.

 <ol>
 <li>Lizzy Answers</li>
 <li>The sky is the limit</li>
 <li>16 year old poet</li>
-<li>The brave light in elderly people</li>
 </ol>

 ### Lizzy Answers